 Franklin County | $2 Million Settlement

-Confidential settlement on behalf of parents of 16-year-old boy, both physicians, who brought suit against local hospital that provided cardiac care and treatment for their son’s abnormal heart condition.
-The son was cleared to play in competitive athletics, and collapsed and died while playing basketball at a summer camp.
+This was a confidential settlement on behalf of the parents of a 16-year-old boy, both physicians, who brought suit against a local hospital that provided cardiac care and treatment for their son’s abnormal heart condition.
+The son was cleared to play in competitive athletics and collapsed and died while playing basketball at a summer camp.
 It was determined that the previous attempts at cardiac ablation to correct the irregular electrical activity in the heart had failed, and he was still at high risk for sudden cardiac failure.
-Defendants unsuccessfully claimed that the boy died from “sickling” of red blood cells because of sickle cell trait.
+The defendants unsuccessfully claimed that the boy died from the “sickling” of red blood cells because of a sickle cell trait.

 Dr. John Doe v.
 XYZ Hospital